At hurricane ground zero, where it’s like ‘a bomb went off,’ grueling cleanup begins

 Hester’s first task — ripping out the rain-soaked carpet from his condo.
 “To start to keep the mold from coming into effect,” he said, hauling out a foul, heavy mess.

-Just two days after the fiercest of Michael’s 155-mph winds and roof-level surge literally flattened most of the homes and businesses in the small beachside community, recovery efforts were kicking into gear.
+Just two days after the fiercest of Michael’s 155 mph winds and roof-level surge literally flattened most of the homes and businesses in the small beachside community, recovery efforts were kicking into gear.
 The work began against a backdrop of ruin in the form of mammoth mounds of splintered walls, whole displaced roofs and crushed cars.
+Search and rescue also continued and late Friday there was a report that at least one body had have been found in the rubble but no other details.

 Crews with National Storm Contracting, which has cleaned up storm damage across the Southeast United States, had only to go down the road a few miles from their headquarters in Port St. Joe.
 The giant claws of their grapple trucks plucked hunks of wood off the street and into the back of the vehicle’s bed.